How Does Methadone Work?

 Not at all.
 People with an opioid addiction who are treated with methadone function normally.
 They don’t get “high” or drowsy.

 When you are around them, you would never notice anything different about them – because their brains are now back in balance.
-Because they no longer need to worry about withdrawal symptoms, they can return to living everyday lives.
+Because they no longer need to worry about withdrawal symptoms, they can return to living their everyday lives.

 Is Methadone Dangerous?

 When given in the proper dose, methadone is not dangerous or toxic.
 It does not damage the body in any way.
 It does not hurt the heart, lungs, liver, kidneys, or other organs.
+Rumors that it “crumbles your bones” or “rots your teeth” are false.
+Methadone is perfectly safe when taken as directed at the proper dose.

 What Are the Long-Term Effects of Methadone Treatment?